 Employees pick up on the attitudes of their managers during meetings.
-Everyone in your workforce needs to know that you are invested in them and their development.
-If you are half-hearted, keep looking at your watch during the performance development reviews, or if you aren’t showing any enthusiasm, your apathy will shine through.
-Ultimately, your employees won’t care about these meetings either and the whole process will result in wasted time and a frustrated team.
+Everyone in your workforce needs to know you are invested in them and their development.

 As with any performance management tool, for performance development reviews to be truly effective, you need to give them appropriate levels of time and attention.
 Plan your meetings in advance, choose a quiet room where you won’t be interrupted and set aside enough time to discuss employee concerns and needs.
 The meetings shouldn’t feel rushed; the employee needs to know that they are the focus of the one-on-one discussion.

 Try not to dominate the meeting.
 This should be a time for your employees to open up and discuss development objectives and opportunities that are on their minds.
-If your company doesn’t utilise regular performance discussions, employees might be rigid and uncommunicative at first, but in time, employees will begin to develop familiarity with their managers, as well as the confidence to speak their minds.
+If your company doesn’t hold regular performance discussions, employees might be rigid and uncommunicative at first, but in time, employees will begin to develop familiarity with their managers, as well as the confidence to speak their minds.
 Don’t accommodate single-word responses to questions.